waynerad/wtelnet/README.md

 1. The biggest limitation is that the system can only handle about ~3,000 simultaneous users before "connection reset by peer" errors start occurring.
-After putting in some effort at figuring out what caused this, I decided to stop trying to figure out the cause and send the code in that I have, due to time considerations.
+After putting in some effort at figuring out what caused this, I decided to stop trying to figure out the cause.
 It appered that determining the cause of this error was not straightforward and could take a lot of time.
 Simple Google searches on the error had failed to reveal anything enlightening.
 How much more effort would be involved?
 The worst-case scenario would involve digging through the source code